Winter Destinations in Philadelphia

 Layer up and grab a warm cup of hot chocolate for this next stop, a unique walking tour of Center City’s 17 most iconic murals.
 Walk the streets of Philadelphia’s bustling commercial district and quaint residential alleys while soaking in the beauty of these vibrant murals.
 You can download a free podcast to listen to the story behind the paintings told through the eyes of the muralist or community members.

-There’s no better way to end a night in Philadelphia than with a show at the Kimmel Center for Performing Arts.
+There’s no better way to end a night in Philadelphia than with a show at The Kimmel Center for Performing Arts.
 From internationally acclaimed Broadway shows to world-famous musicians, its stage is graced by unimaginable talent.
 Find out who’s on stage tonight and grab a ticket — you’re in for an amazing show.

 Philadelphia is a big, friendly city with a lot of stories to tell.
-Surely you’ll need a second day to get a better idea of what the City of Brotherly Love is all about.
+Surely, you’ll need a second day to get a better idea of what the City of Brotherly Love is all about.
 The art scene here has been bustling for over 200 years.
 And that means you’ll never know where the next great masterpiece will pop up.
-Grab a sturdy pair of walking shoes and bundle up with your warmest jacket.
+Grab a pair of sturdy walking shoes and bundle up with your warmest jacket.
 We’re taking you on a tour of our founding fathers’ stomping grounds.

 To experience the eclectic flavor of the infamous South Street, hop on over to Philadelphia’s Magic Gardens.
 Not your traditional masterpiece, the gardens take the shape of artist’s Isaiah Zagar’s unique mosaic sculpture.
-It spans half a block and is full of hand-made tiles, glittering mirrors, bicycle wheels and folk art statues – a work of art you won’t want to miss.
+It spans half a block and is full of hand-made tiles, glittering mirrors, bicycle wheels and folk-art statues – a work of art you won’t want to miss.
 Mosey back to Old City afterwards for a chance to warm up.

 Old City has an abundance of boutique shops and art galleries full of local treasures.
 Take a stroll down 2nd and 3rd Streets between Race Street and Market Street and you’ll find an abundance of cool things to buy, eat, or gawk at.
 More Than Old, a small shop along 3rd Street, is full of an eclectic blend of collectibles and antiques.
-The Clay Studio along 2nd Street is a vibrant spot where creative folk gather to take classes, listen to lectures, or create their masterpieces.